 Do I need prior yoga experience?

-In addition, there are many ways to modify poses to address your specific needs and all of our yoga instructors are well equipped to give you alternatives, especially if you ask for them!
-Our instructors are always happy to give you some extra help and ensure you have a great experience on your mat.
-Also, we recommend checking out one of our Yoga Basics Community Classes as a great way to learn the basics and prepare for our other scheduled classes.
+In addition, there are many ways to modify poses to address your specific needs.
+Our instructors are well equipped to give you alternatives and variations, especially if you ask for them!
+Our instructors are always happy to give you some extra help and ensure you have a great experience.

 I’m not very flexible.
 Can I still do yoga?

 Of course!
 Yoga can be a helpful tool if you’re looking to increase your range of motion, but there is no requirement to turn yourself into a pretzel!
 Everyone’s body moves differently, so everyone’s yoga practice will look a little different.
 Our instructors are well equipped to help you find your most beneficial version of any pose, and will demonstrate the use of props to create best alignment.

 - Leave your phone and any other distracting items in a locker or cubby outside the studio.

 - Shoes are not permitted on the yoga floor – kick your shoes off before entering (socks are okay if you like, though it’s best to practice in bare feet).

 - Arrive a bit early for class to give yourself enough time to set up your space.
 If you need to leave yoga class early, let your instructor know before the class begins.
 Please exit as quietly as possible to avoid distracting your fellow yogis.